 ...
 To ...
 Man that Worketh Good

-Can good works save us?
-Will we receive salvation just for being a nice person?
-Dr. Martyn Lloyd-Jones is walking us through these questions in Romans 2:6–10, a passage often taken out of context.
-While works are the proof of salvation, they are not the source of it!
-Paul is proving that we cannot be justified by works alone and no matter the efforts of all of humanity, no one is righteous or exempt from judgement.
-In this message, the Doctor states that the day of condemnation will bring judgement upon those who relied on their efforts to impress God.
-Those that say they know the Lord but do not keep His commands are liars.
-If you are truly a believer, you have the Holy Spirit who will act in you, change you, and that change will be manifested with outward expression.
+Can good works save?
+Will one receive salvation just for being a ‘good’ person?
+In the sermon titled “…To…Man that Worketh Good,” Dr. Martyn Lloyd-Jones walks through these questions in Romans 2:6–10, a passage often taken out of context.
+While works are the proof of salvation, they are not the source of it.
+Paul proves that people cannot be justified by works alone and no matter the efforts of all of humanity, no one is righteous or exempt from judgement.
+In this message, Dr. Lloyd-Jones states that the day of condemnation will bring judgement upon those who relied on their efforts to impress God; those that say they know the Lord but do not keep His commands are liars.
+If one is truly a believer, they have the Holy Spirit who will act in them and change them, and that change will be manifested with outward expression.
 Christians should always aim to bring glory to God, seek His honor, and yearn for eternal life with Him.
-This should cause us to be mindful that what comes out of our mouth also is represented in the works that we do.
+This should cause Christians to be mindful that what comes out of their mouths also is represented in the works that they do.

 Additional Scripture Translations

 6who will repay each person according to his deeds: 7to those who by perseverance in doing good seek glory, honor, and immortality, He will give eternal life; 8but to those who are self-serving and do not obey the truth, but obey unrighteousness, He will give wrath and indignation.
 9There will be tribulation and distress for every soul of mankind who does evil, for the Jew first and also for the Greek, 10but glory, honor, and peace to everyone who does what is good, to the Jew first and also to the Greek.